huggingface/blog/vlms-explained.md

 <em>Open VLM Leaderboard</em>
 </p>

-[VLMEvalKit](https://github.com/open-compass/VLMEvalKit) is the toolkit to run benchmarks on a vision language model powering the Open VLM Leaderboard.
+[VLMEvalKit](https://github.com/open-compass/VLMEvalKit) is a toolkit to run benchmarks on a vision language models that powers the Open VLM Leaderboard.
 Another evaluation suite is [LMMS-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) which provides a standard command line interface to evaluate Hugging Face models of your choice with datasets hosted on Hugging Face Hub like below:

 ```bash